Tutorial: deploy a Cloudflare Worker with MultiTool

 Step 7: Deploy healthy code and simulate stable traffic

-Exiting the terminal before a CLI operation finishes can leave your deployment in a stuck state due to a known bug.
+Exiting the terminal before a CLI operation finishes can leave your deployment in a stuck state for a few minutes.
 Please wait for the operation to complete before closing the terminal.
 If you've already run into this issue, contact support@multitool.run and we’ll help resolve it.
-A fix is on the way.

 multi run --cloudflare-api-token $MY_CLOUDFLARE_TOKEN